Vietnam.vn - Nền tảng quảng bá Việt Nam

 HSBC noted that the economic recovery is not limited to the consumer electronics industry but is spreading to many other sectors.
 Domestic consumption is gradually improving.

-Manufacturing and trade continue to lead the recovery trend, although concerns remain that the impact of Typhoon Yagi will affect growth.
+Manufacturing and trade continued to lead the recovery trend, although concerns remained that the impacts of Typhoon Yagi would weigh on growth.

 Vietnam continues to attract foreign direct investment (FDI) thanks to its generally positive outlook.